 Listed below are the key points of how AHR works:

-Suspensions and deactivated listings are measures taken by Amazon to ensure the safety of all its users, buyers, sellers, and partners.
+Suspensions and deactivated accounts and listings are measures taken by Amazon to ensure the safety of all its users.
 Unfortunately, this means one wrong move or false report can cost you.
-Account Suspensions Appeal and Reinstatement require prompt and smart actions.
+Appealing and reinstating your account requires a prompt and smart plan of action.